Diane Kruger and Norman Reedus Make Red Carpet Debut at Golden Globes

 But back in 2015, the pair sparked romance rumors when The New York Daily News reported that the two made out in a bar in the city while the actress' then-boyfriend and fellow Sky co-star Joshua Jackson was on a trip overseas.
 At the time, a rep for Reedus denied to the newspaper that Reedus and Kruger had made out.
 A source close to Kruger then told The Daily Mail the story was "completely fabricated and untrue."

-Kruger and Jackson split up in July 2016.
-They had been together for 10 years.
+Prior to Reedus, Kruger dated Joshua Jackson for a decade.
+They split up in July 2016.

 Reedus has a son Mingus with his ex, supermodel Helena Christensen.